bane-stealthium/gpubreach/README.md

 $ make
 $ sudo insmod get_cred_addr.ko
 ```
+**Build CPU-side exploit**

-Then, we build the CPU-side exploit components. `d_pattern.bin` generates a 1GB pattern file that will be used to fill GPU memory.
-The data pattern is used as identifying information for virtual pages, telling us which page have been remapped to point to the desired IOVA region.
-It will fill pages with unique "0x64" data, of which the gpubreach exploit will look for, allowing it to subsequently modify the page's PTE to the IOVA region.
-Having a larger pattern heuristically makes the lookup process faster.
+Next, we build the CPU-side exploit components.
+We also generate a file `d_pattern.bin` containing a 1GB data pattern of repeating "0x64", that will be filled in the GPU memory.
+This is pattern is used to identify the PA for a VA we control, and the associated PTE, which we will eventually redirect to the IOVA region.

 ```bash
 $ cd d2h-tools/ # at gpubreach/